huggingface/diffusers/examples/dreambooth/README.md

 write_basic_config()
 ```

+When running `accelerate config`, if we specify torch compile mode to True there can be dramatic speedups.

 ### Dog toy example

 Now let's get our dataset.
 For this example we will use some dog images: https://huggingface.co/datasets/diffusers/dog-example.